-Visually inspect the pressure regulator vent periodically for blockage by accumulated debris or insect nests, etc. Vent obstruction could result in excessive pressure which could cause a fire or explosion.

-If any obstruction is apparent, have the regulator serviced by your dealer or a qualified propane gas service center.
+Visually inspect the pressure regulator vent periodically for blockage by accumulated debris or insect nests, etc. Vent obstruction could result in excessive pressure causing fire or explosion, which could result in death or serious injury.
+If an obstruction exists, have the regulator serviced by a qualified service center.

 NOTE: If your model is equipped with a propane powered electrical generator, there will be two regulators stacked one upon another.
-One regulates the house propane supply pressure; the other regulates pressure to the generator.
+One regulates the house propane supply pressure, the other regulates pressure to the generator.